These caramel apples are the easiest and quickest to make this fall season.

 - 1- 13 oz bag of caramels (You can get a two pack of the Kraft Classic Caramels HERE)

 - Popsicle sticks or sucker sticks (Or you can get fancy and use wood Caramel Apple Sticks HERE)

-- Buy good, firm apples such as Granny Smith.
+- Be sure to buy good, firm apples such as Granny Smith.
 One bag of caramel covers about 5 apples.

-- Microwave the caramels for about 3 min, checking after 1.5.
+- Microwave the caramels for about 3 min, checking after 1 and a half minutes.
 Once the caramels are stirrable, stop microwaving and keep stirring to melt the leftover chunks.
-You don’t want to over heat the caramels, because then it will slide right off the apples.
+You don’t want to over heat the caramel, because then it will slide right off the apples.

 - Lay out a piece of wax paper on a jelly roll pan spray it heavily with non stick spray!!!
-This is where you will rest the apples while you are making the rest.
+This is where you will rest the apples.

 6. Tip the bowl on it’s side to gather the caramel into a deeper pile, and dip the apples twisting in a circle.